mavryk-network/mavryk-taquito/docs/wallet_API.md

 ```

-If you use the Ligo programming language and the storage is a record, you can simply use a JavaScript object that Taquito will encode according to the storage type:
+If you use the Ligo programming language and the storage is a record, you can simply use a JavaScript object that Webmavryk will encode according to the storage type:

 ```js